 With this magazine, we'd like to wish you a very warm welcome to the areas North, East, South, and West of Copenhagen.
-Perhaps you have already seen many of the attractions in Denmark's capital and now you wonder what to do next.
+Perhaps you have already seen many of the attractions in Denmark's capital and now you're wondering what to do next.
 Well, Copenhagen is bigger than you might think.
-That's why we encourage you to do as the locals do and go beyond.

-Over the next 94 pages, you'll find our very best tips for local gems in the area, which we hope will inspire you to explore more of the areas beyond Copenhagen and stay a little longer.
+That's why we're inviting you to do as the locals do and go beyond.
+Throughout the magazine, you'll find our very best tips for local gems in the area, which we hope will inspire you to explore more of the places beyond Copenhagen and stay a little longer.
 It's so easy to get immersed here.
-Whether you jump on a bicycle and enjoy the many outdoor options or go deep into our history and explore majestic castles, there is something for you, your friends, and family.

-In the areas beyond Copenhagen, you'll discover how architecture, nature, gastronomy, and culture are woven into both modern and historic settings.
-You might be interested in the charm felt throughout the little towns, their quaint houses, and cobblestoned streets, or exploring a museum or a local shop with hand-crafted goods.
+Whether you jump on a bicycle and enjoy the many outdoor options or go deep into our history and explore majestic castles, there is something for you, your friends and family.
+In the areas beyond Copenhagen, you'll discover how architecture, nature, gastronomy and culture are woven into both modern and historic settings.
+You might be interested in the charm felt throughout the little towns, their quaint houses and cobblestone streets, or end up exploring a museum or a local shop with handcrafted goods.
 My personal favourite thing to do is to unwind with a walk or a bike ride in the amazing outdoors and taste my way through the areas' many culinary delights.
 Finally, sharing a communal meal alongside Danes and fellow travellers is a fantastic way to make new friends and gain fresh perspectives.
-I hope you will enjoy the areas outside the city centre as much as we do and go beyond.
+I hope you will enjoy the areas outside the city centre as much as we do and feel inspired to go beyond.

-All the best, Rikke Holm Petersen Director of Communications, Wonderful Copenhagen
+All the best,

+Rikke Holm Petersen
-CONTRIBUTERS

-EDITOR-AT-LARGE, Oliver Enné

-ART DIRECTOR, Laura Levin Ulrich

-GRAPHIC DESIGNER, Sebastian Langer

-WRITER, Ditlev Fejerskov

-WRITER, Lakeisha Goodluck

-PHOTOGRAPHER, Lasse Dearman

-PHOTOGRAPHER, Betty Krag

-ILLUSTRATOR, Martina Branchetti

-PUBLISHED BY

-Visit Copenhagen, 2024

-SUPPORTED BY

-Erhvervsfremmebestyrelsen

-VisitCopenhagen

-Dragør Kommune

-Tårnby Kommune

-Helsingør Kommune

-Furesø Kommune

-Gentofte Kommune

-Lyngby-Tårbæk Kommune

-Rudersdal Kommune

-Hørsholm Kommune

-VisitNordsjælland
+Director of Communication,

+Wonderful Copenhagen